influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 ### Set up cluster ingress

-{{% warn %}}
+{{% note %}}
-Components of Clustered utilise gRPC/HTTP2.
-You may need to explicitly allow this on any external load balancers you use.
+InfluxDB Clustered components use gRPC/HTTP2 protocols.
+If using an external load balancer, you may need to explicitly enable these protocols on your load balancers.
-{{% /warn %}}
+{{% /note %}}

 [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) routes HTTP/S requests to services within the cluster and requires deploying an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).